luismarques/qemu/docs/opentitan/otptool.md

 * `-e` specify how many bits are used in the VMEM file to store ECC information.
 Note that ECC information is not stored in the QEMU RAW file for now.

+* `-i` specify the initialization vector for the Present scrambler used for partition digests.
+  This value is "usually" found within the `hw/ip/otp_ctrl/rtl/otp_ctrl_part_pkg.sv` OT file, from the last entry of `RndCnstDigestIV` array, _i.e._ item 0.
+It is used along with option `-D` to verify partition digests, and stored in the optional output OTP image file for use by the virtual OTP controller when used along with the `-o` option.
+Override option `-C` if any.

 * `-j` specify the path to the HJSON OTP controller map file, usually stored in OT `hw/ip/otp_ctrl/data/otp_ctrl_mmap.hjson`.
 This file is required with many options when the OTP